skjolber/logback-logstash-syntax-highlighting-decorators/README.md

 ## Details
 The `SyntaxHighlightingDecorator` supports a list of `<syntaxHighlighterFactory>` elements.
-The colors are applied in natural order.
+The colors are applied in chronological order.
 Highlighters not wanting to contribute to the current JSON event are expected to return an ANSI reset (including escaping).

 ## Tips and tricks
 Exclude fields with low information value during testing.
 For example: